-- The residents are present in the United States for no more than 183 days during the calendar year, and - The income is not borne by a U.S. resident employer or by a permanent establishment or fixed base of an employer in the United States.
+- The residents are present in the United States for no more than 183 days in any 12-month period beginning or ending in the tax year, and - The income is not paid by, or on behalf of, a U.S. resident, and is not borne by a permanent establishment in the United States.